The UK and our allies face threats in an uncertain world, from unauthorised aircraft entering protected airspace, to cyber attacks.

 We also evacuate civilians and military personnel from natural disasters and unrest.

-We support government agencies and emergency services on UK operations.
 On overseas humanitarian operations we work with the Department for International Development (DFID), and the governments of Commonwealth and partner countries.

 Air power is most effective in a joint action with other military services such as the British Army and Royal Navy, and with government departments, all working towards a common national goal.
 We call this a full spectrum approach.